williamdemeo/cs370-spring2022/projects/Project3/README.md

 ![qfunction](images/approxQ.png)

-where each weight wᵢ is associated with a particular feature fᵢ(s,a).
+where each weight wᵢ is associated with a particular feature 𝑓ᵢ(𝑠, 𝑎).
 In your code, you should implement the weight vector as a dictionary mapping features (which the feature extractors will return) to weight values.
 You will update your weight vectors similarly to how you updated Q-values: